Three Reference Files That Fix Junior Press Release Quality: The Execution Infrastructure

 This file defines the structure and editorial standard for press releases at your firm.
 It applies across clients, with the brand voice guide handling client-specific adjustments.

-To build it, look at how your best press releases are structured.
-If your firm has a senior editor or an editorial authority whose judgment sets the standard, reverse-engineer their preferences.
+Reverse-engineer your senior editor's preferences.
 What do they fix most often in junior drafts?
 Those corrections are your rules.

 Header.
 A good headline reads like something a journalist would write for the target publication.
-If your client is pitching to lifestyle media, study how lifestyle publications write their headlines.
-If the client is pitching to business media, study broadsheet headline conventions.
-The header should match the editorial style of the outlet it is aimed at, not sound like corporate copy.
+If your client pitches to lifestyle media, study lifestyle headlines.
+If they pitch to business media, study broadsheet headline conventions.

 Subheadlines.
-Different industries and different firms use different standards.
-Some press releases carry one subheadline that summarises the key message.
-Others use three subheadlines that break out the primary driver, the secondary driver, and the outlook.
-Look at what is standard in your industry and for your clients.
 Pick one convention and make it your firm's default.
 If a client's industry expects a different format, note that in their brand voice guide.

 Lead paragraph.
-How does the first paragraph relate to the header and subheadlines?
+How does the first paragraph relate to the header?
 A standard approach: sentence one restates the header with additional detail, sentences two and three expand on the first one or two subheadlines.

 Main body.
-Every paragraph should connect back to the header message.
+Every paragraph connects back to the header message.
 Information that does not support the story stays out.
-The press release is not the company announcement.
-It delivers a message.
-If a paragraph does not serve the header, cut it.

 Executive quote.
-How long?
-What should it contain?
-A useful standard: three sentences maximum.
-The quote should provide insight that the reader cannot get from the data alone, or address a sensitive issue like outlook.
-Where possible, the quote should say something about the future.
-Never waste the quote on a self-congratulatory statement that adds no information.
+Three sentences maximum.
+The quote provides insight the data alone cannot, or addresses a sensitive issue like outlook.
+Where possible, it says something about the future.
+Never waste the quote on self-congratulation.

-Write it down as a guideline the junior can follow before they start drafting.
-The more specific the rules, the less the senior has to correct later.
+The more specific the rules, the less the senior has to correct.

 Reference file 3: the anti-AI checklist

 This file catches the patterns that make AI-assisted drafts sound generated.
-It is the QA layer between the first draft and what the senior sees.
+It is the QA layer between the first draft and the senior.

 Trailing participle phrases.
-Any sentence that ends with an "-ing" phrase that interprets the preceding fact.
+Any sentence ending with an "-ing" phrase that interprets the preceding fact.
 "Revenue increased 15%, reflecting the company's strong market position."
 Fix: "Revenue increased 15%."
-Delete the trailing phrase.
 If the interpretation matters, make it a separate sentence with a specific detail.

 Em dash overuse.
-AI defaults to em dashes for parenthetical asides, lists, and emphasis.
-Count them.
-Maximum one per 500 words in any document.
+Maximum one per 500 words.
 Replace the rest with commas, colons, or full stops.

 Banned vocabulary.
-Words that AI reaches for but practitioners do not: "spearheaded," "bolstered," "underscored," "pivotal," "robust," "holistic."
+Words AI reaches for but practitioners do not: "spearheaded," "bolstered," "underscored," "pivotal," "robust," "holistic."
 Keep a list.
-When the junior runs the draft through this check, any word on the list gets replaced with a shorter, plainer alternative.
+Replace with shorter, plainer alternatives.

 Uniform sentence length.
-Read the draft aloud.
-If every sentence is roughly the same length, it sounds generated.
-Short sentence after a long one.
-A two-sentence paragraph after a four-sentence one.
-Variation is what makes writing sound like a person wrote it.
+Read aloud.
+If every sentence is the same length, it sounds generated.
+Vary it.

 Negative parallelisms.
 "Not just a provider, but a partner."
-"Not only did revenue grow, but margins expanded."
-These constructions appear in almost every AI draft.
 Cut them.
 Make one clear statement.

 Synonym rotation.
-If the same person or concept is referred to by three different terms in one paragraph ("the company," "the group," "the leading provider"), pick one and repeat it.
-Humans repeat words.
-AI rotates synonyms to sound varied.
-The rotation is the tell.
+If the same concept is referred to by three different terms in one paragraph, pick one and repeat.
+Humans repeat.
+AI rotates.

-Write the checklist as a simple list of find-and-fix instructions.
+Write the checklist as a list of find-and-fix instructions.

 Combining the three files into one SOP

-Structure the SOP in the order the junior uses it:
+Combine the files into a single SOP markdown structured in the order the junior uses it.

 Section 4: QA checklist.
-This is the final gate before the draft goes to the senior.
-The junior works through each item and confirms it is done.
-The QA checklist covers: dates verified, names verified (including transliterated names), figures verified (including charts, tables, and any data referenced in the text), currency units correct, spelling checked, grammar checked, header matches the publication's editorial style, subheadlines follow the firm's standard, lead paragraph restates the header with additional detail, main body supports the header and subheadlines only (no off-message content), executive quote is three sentences maximum with forward-looking content, no promotional adjectives used as opinions (adjusted for industry context), anti-AI checklist completed with all flags resolved.
+Final gate before the senior.
+Covers: dates verified, names verified (including transliterated names), figures verified, currency units correct, spelling, grammar, header matches publication style, subheadlines follow firm standard, lead paragraph restates header with additional detail, main body supports header and subheadlines only, executive quote three sentences maximum with forward-looking content, no promotional adjectives used as opinions, anti-AI flags resolved.

 What the junior learns from using the SOP

 The QA checklist had the same effect.
-Juniors who verified names, figures, and currency units 20 times in a row started catching those errors during drafting rather than in the QA step.
-The checklist trained the discipline of accuracy before the draft leaves their hands.
+Juniors who verified names, figures, and currency units 20 times in a row started catching those errors during drafting rather than in QA.

-The SOP is doing two jobs at once.
-In the short term, it produces consistent output that the senior does not have to rewrite.
-In the medium term, it trains the junior to produce that output without the SOP.
+The SOP does two jobs at once.
+Short term, it produces consistent output.
+Medium term, it trains the junior to produce that output without the SOP.
 Both outcomes reduce the senior's editing time.

 How to build this for your firm